 FrithRugs is renowned for its collections of traditional rugs and many of these rugs are individual carpets.
 Look closely at any of these pieces and you may see some colour disparities in the design – this is known as abrash, a term used specially to describe these variations.

 Abrash occurs because weavers dye wool in small quantities.
 The next batch mixed may not be exactly the same colour as the previous one and hence the colour variation.
 There can also be differences in the type of wool used and the colour of the wool and because each type of wool absorbs dye slightly differently, this will also impact on the colour.

 Rug experts will look for signs of abrash as it confirms the provenance of a rug and only adds to its charm.
 In fact, some machine-made rugs that replicate traditional designs actually feature abrash.

 Accidents happen and for best results, act fast.
-If you spill food on your rug, the rst step should be trying to scrape it off using a plastic spatula, and then sponge the area with water to remove the rest of the stain.
+If you spill food on your rug, the first step should be trying to scrape it off using a plastic spatula, and then sponge the area with water to remove the rest of the stain.
 (100% Wool and 100% Polypropylene Rugs).